 We all exactly remember the place and time when we caught our first fish.
-Mine was on a dock on a small lake east of Parry Sound at my mother's friend camp back in the summer of 1977.
+Mine was on a dock on a small lake east of Parry Sound at my mother's friend cottage back in the summer of 1977.
 Her friend's husband put a worm on a hook and helped me cast the bobber out.
-With a few minutes, I caught my first fish - a pumpkinseed and that's when the seeds of fishing were planted.
+With a few minutes, I caught my first fish, a sunfish and that laid the foundation of my passion and love for fishing.

 My father wasn't the outdoorsy type.
 The closest he got the outdoors was the golf course.
 I was left to own devices on how to fish.
 I was a voracious reader as I spent hours reading books and magazines.
-With a cheap rod and reel from Canadian Tire, I would ride my bike down dirt roads fishing the lakes, river and creeks nearby home.
-During that time, I took a great appreciation of nature.
+With a cheap rod and reel from Canadian Tire, I would ride my bike down dirt roads fishing the lakes, river, and creeks nearby home.
+As I got older, that’s when I took a great appreciation of nature and the environment.

 It was the Monday after the Thanksgiving holidays and we were driving out to the Ashtabula River.
-The "Bula" was the prefect place for introducing a kid to steelhead.
-The river was smaller and had plenty of easy access.
-We arrive at the mid section of the river as I knew of a pool that generally holds plenty of fish.
-As we walk down, we hear gunshots in the distance as it's deer hunting season in Ohio.
+The "Bula" was the perfect place for introducing a kid to steelhead.
+The river is smaller and had plenty of easy access.
+We arrive at one of the metro parks and I knew of a pool that generally holds plenty of fish.
+As we walked down, we hear gunshots in the distance as it's deer hunting season in Ohio.
 The river should be a quiet place today.

 The rod bends and throbs as we watch the water boil as the fish comes up.
 It's a small chunky male, the fight is brief and I grab the line and pull the fish towards the bank.
 Mom is the on the bank with the camera ready.
 I pull the hook out and hand the fish to Cameron.
 He holds it out with a huge smile beaming on his face much like I did back in the summer of 1977.
 Mom takes a few pictures and Cameron drops the fish back into the river.

 Will this plant the seed of fishing?
-It might, but over the past few decades the number of kids fishing has decreased.
+It might, but over the past few decades, the number of kids fishing has decreased.
 You can blame it on a variety of reasons and mine is electronics.
 Personally, I see too many kids spending a lot of time on their phones and playing video games.
-This generation is not going to respect or protect an environment if they don't spend time outdoors.
+This generation is not going to respect or protect the environment if they don't spend time outdoors.
 If that's the case, nature itself will start to suffer.
-Less people fishing means less revenue for states to help protect and enhance fish habitat.
-Also the lack of revenue means less for stocking.
+Fewer people fishing means less revenue for states to help protect and enhance fish habitat.
+Also, the lack of revenue means less for stocking.
 I've watched Ohio's steelhead program grow by leaps and bounds.
 Winter was once a time of waiting for warmer weather.
 But, with the stocking program, many anglers have the opportunity to fish during those months.
-I would hate to see this program get effected if the next generation decides that fishing isn't worth their time.
+I would hate to see this program get affected if the next generation decides that fishing isn't worth their time.

 So if you're out fishing and you see a kid struggling, give him or her a helping hand.